taikiy/kernel/doc/protected_mode_development_2.md

 5. Build, run, and debug

 Now, we can use `i386-elf-gdb` instead of `lldb`.
 Load the symbol file `kernelfull.o` using `add-symbol-file` command so that we can set breakpoints.
-You must specify the address of the code is loaded:
+We must specify the address of the code is loaded:

 `add-symbol-file ./build/kernelfull.o 0x100000`

-Now you can debug the kernel just like you would do with any executables!
+Now we can debug the kernel just like we would do with any executables!

 ```shell
 > make clean